Alignment and Safety of Diffusion Models via Reinforcement Learning and Reward Modeling: A Survey: Open Problems and Research Directions

 \section{Open Problems and Research Directions}

-Drawing from the survey above, we identify several open challenges for alignment and safety in diffusion models.
-Here we propose five research problems that we plan to investigate over the next two years.
-Each problem is described with its significance, key challenges, related work context, and a potential plan for tackling it.
+Drawing from the survey above, we identify five open challenges for alignment and safety in diffusion models.
+Each challenge is described in terms of its significance, key technical obstacles, and relation to the reviewed literature.

-\textit{How can we simultaneously align diffusion models to multiple human preferences (e.g., semantic accuracy, aesthetic quality, and safety) without sacrificing one objective for another?} Most existing works optimize a single reward at a time or sum different aspects into one score, which can lead to trade-offs where improving one aspect (like safety) might degrade another (like prompt fidelity) \cite{clark2024draft,prabhudesai2023alignprop}.
-We need methods for \textbf{multi-objective alignment} that ensure a model meets several criteria all at once.
+\textit{How can diffusion models be aligned simultaneously to multiple human preferences, such as semantic accuracy, aesthetic quality, and safety, without sacrificing one objective for another?} Most existing works optimize a single reward at a time or sum different aspects into one score, which can lead to trade-offs where improving one aspect, such as safety, may degrade another, such as prompt fidelity \cite{clark2024draft,prabhudesai2023alignprop}.
+This motivates methods for \textbf{multi-objective alignment} that ensure a model satisfies several criteria at once.

 \paragraph{Key Challenges:}

 \begin{itemize} \item \textbf{Reward Balancing}: Different objectives (say, matching prompt vs. avoiding offensive content) have rewards on different scales and frequencies.
 A naive weighted sum of rewards might still allow the model to game one at expense of others (e.g., achieving high aesthetic score by introducing minor prompt errors).